wholder/ATTiny10IDE/resources/documentation/tiny10/coding.md

 #### ATTiny10 Convenience Functions

 In addition, `Arduino.h` provides a set of convenience functions you can call to do digital and analog I/O in a fashion similar to how the Arduino IDE handles these operations.
 These include `pinMode()`, `digitalWrite()`, `digitalRead()`, `analogWrite()`, `analogRead()`, `delay()` and `delayMicroseconds()`.
-The digital I/O functions are implemented as `#define` macros, which the GNU compiler is able to efficiently convert to quite optimal code.
+The digital I/O functions are implemented as `#define` macros, which the GNU compiler is able to efficiently convert to more optimal code.
 But, be aware that you'll get the most compact and efficient code when the values passed for pin numbers resolve to constants at compile time.
 For example, a call to `digitalWrite(2, HIGH)` compiles to the single instruction, `sbi	0x02,2`, in ATTiny10 assembly language.

 Calls to `analogRead()` and `analogWrite()` go to actual C functions because some initialization steps are required the first time one of these functions is called.
 For this reason, trying to use the same pin for both analog and digital I/O is not recommended, as the initialization code will not run a second time.
 If you need to do this kind of function switching with pins, you'll need to develve into how to write code that directly manipulates the low-level I/O registers in the ATTiny10.
 Note: check out some of the more advanced example programs, such as `TimerBlink.c` and `PulsingLED.c`, to see how you can use C/C++ code to directly access the ATTiny10's I/O registers.